 Track Your Progress

-Often change comes in small increments, and it can be hard to see progress.
-Track it in a journal, a spreadsheet or any other way that makes sense to you.
-Revisit it often and see how far you’ve already come.
+Change often comes in small stages, and it can be hard to see progress.
+Try tracking it in a journal, a spreadsheet or any other way that makes sense to you.
+Revisit it regularly and see how far you’ve already come.
 There’s nothing like it to keep you going.

 Use Willpower To Create Habits